Officer32k/Officer32k/README.md

- Hi you have gotten on my github profile ill tell a bit more about myself :) im a Amateur Java/Python Dev i love making modifications for minecraft specifically 1.12.2 Utility Player Assistance Utility Modifications if you need me feel free to contact me on discord Officer32k#3340 bye :)
+ Hi you have gotten on my github profile ill tell a bit more about myself :) im a Amateur Java/Python Dev i love making modifications for minecraft specifically 1.12.2  Player Assistance Utility Modifications if you need me feel free to contact me on discord Officer32k#3340 bye :)